github/docs/data/reusables/actions/actions-group-concurrency.md

 {% endraw %}

-### Only cancel in-progress jobs or runs for the current workflow
+### Example: Only cancel in-progress jobs or runs for the current workflow

  If you have multiple workflows in the same repository, concurrency group names must be unique across workflows to avoid canceling in-progress jobs or runs from other workflows.
 Otherwise, any previously in-progress or pending job will be canceled, regardless of the workflow.